aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

 ~~~~
 {: #fig-slice-interfaces title="Positioning of OTN Slicing Interfaces"}

-   OTN-SC functionalities may be recursive, in that a higher-level
+   OTN-SC functionalities may be recursive such that a higher-level
    OTN-SC may designate the creation of OTN slices to a lower-level
    OTN-SC in a recursive manner.
 This scenario may apply to the
    creation of OTN slices in multi-domain OTN networks, where
    multiple domain-wide OTN slices provisioned by lower-layer
    OTN-SCs are stitched to support a multi-domain OTN slice
    provisioned by the higer-level OTN-SC.
-Alternatively, an OTN-SC
+Alternatively, the OTN-SC
-   may interface with a Multi-Domain Service Orchestrator (MDSC) to
+   may interface with an MDSC, which in turn interfaces with multiple
-   realize OTN slices in multi-domain without OTN-SC recursion.
+   PNCs through the MPI to realize OTN slices in multi-domain without OTN-SC recursion.
    {{fig-otn-sc-recursion}} illustrates both options for OTN slicing
    in multi-domain.